lealceldeiro/gems/Stratospheric/README.md

 A **User Pool** acts as a user directory where we can store and manage user information.
 Each *User Pool* comes with sign-up and sign-in functionality.
 This includes a web interface to sign in that we can customize and configure, for example with additional social logins (Google, GitHub, etc.) or multi-factor authentication.

 A **User Pool App Client** is associated with a *User Pool* and has permission to call unauthenticated API operations like signing in or registering users.
 Therefore, every *App Client* requires a client ID and an optional secret.

+With an **Identity Pool**, we can map a user from an *Identity Provider* to an *IAM role*.
+This allows us to give users access AWS resources based on their IAM permissions.
+Since the users of the Todo app don’t need IAM roles to use the app, an Identity Pool is not relevant in this case.